 - Both showed increased saccharolytic fermentation over proteolytic which favors lowered pH (beneficial pH change for the GI) and does not produce gas (which can be an issue for many probiotic supplements).

-- Both strains produce significant amounts of short-chain fatty acids (SCFA) from carbohydrate digestion – in particular there is an increased production of acetate initially and then higher levels of butyrate in longer term use.
-These SCFAs have been shown to be powerful candidates as anti-cancer agents in the GI, reduction of inflammation, repair of the
+- They both strains produce significant amounts of short-chain fatty acids (SCFA) from carbohydrate digestion – in particular there is an increased production of acetate initially and then higher levels of butyrate in longer term use.

 The other two strains (Bacillus Clausii SC -109 + Bacillus Coagulans SC-208) in the Just Thrive Probiotic are currently listed on the bottle as species.
 I reached out to the company on this, and they informed me that all four are actually strains; just not yet reflected on the label.
 Make note that the label will be updating soon to reflect this strain and not just the species.
 Here is the information we know about the species as whole (extracted this from Dr. Amy Myer):